 He was also selected to handle the ticketing (and tour with) Bob Dylan and the Rolling Thunder Revue.

 In 1970 he produced “Derby”, a documentary about the players in the game, which was judged the best film at the San Francisco Film Festival , and which received excellent reviews from the New York Times, Saturday Review, and most of the critics of the day.
+Roger Ebert gave it 4 stars….He also produced “First Position”, a cinema verite film centered on the Am erican Ballet School in New York City, with appearances by many of the leading dancers in the world.

 In 1974 he and partner Hal Silen started BASS tickets in the Bay Area, the first wholly owned independent computerized service.
 It provided many producer and customer services that Ticketron hadn’t, and became the dominant ticket service in the SF Bay Area.
 BASS systems were sold to Vancouver, Houston, and Melbourne (Australia).
 On November 18, 1985, San Francisco Mayor Frank Jordan declared it as “Jerry Seltzer Day” in acknowledgment of his involvement with Thunder Road, a teenage drug and rehab center.